apache/apisix-website/blog/en/blog/2021/06/23/deploy-great-open-source-gateway-and-ingress-controller-fast.md

 - Rancher
 - Helm Chart
 - API Gateway
-description: This article shows the procedure of installing and deploying Apache APISIX and Apache APISIX Ingress Controller in the Rancher App Store (Catalog), and how to proxy Kubernetes services through them.
+description: Through the cloud-native API gateway Apache APISIX Helm repository, you can directly deploy Apache APISIX and APISIX Ingress controller in Rancher.

-tags: [Practical Case]
+tags: [Tutorials,Ecosystem,Plugins ]
 ---
 > This article shows the procedure of installing and deploying Apache APISIX and Apache APISIX Ingress Controller in the Rancher App Store (Catalog), and how to proxy Kubernetes services through them.